bokand/page-collection/README.md

 ### Alternatives Considered

-#### data:text/html URI
+#### data:text/html URL

-Using a `data:text/html` URI to navigate to an HTML page containing a list of the links, or feature-detect and redirect to a `multi:` link.
+Using a `data:text/html` URL to navigate to an HTML page containing a list of the links, or feature-detect and redirect to a `multi:` link.

 This was discarded as an option as `data:` URLs are considered non-secure - even if they could be linkified, we don't want to train users to click on
 `data:` links.

-They'd also lead to exceptionally messy URIs, and would be difficult to linkify in messaging apps.
+They'd also lead to exceptionally messy URLs, and would be difficult to linkify in messaging apps.

 #### Fragment Directive

-Use a new fragment directive to append a list of URIs as a multilink:
+Use a new fragment directive to append a list of URLs as a multilink:

 ```
 https://firstpage.com#:~:multi=https://secondpage.com;https://thirdpage.com
 ```

-Fragment directives are stripped from the URI during navigation, so they won’t cause unintended interactions with script on the page.
+Fragment directives are stripped from the URL during navigation, so they won’t cause unintended interactions with script on the page.

 This has the benefit that a user opening this link in a non-implementing user agent will load `firstpage.com`, rather than seeing an error page.